INSIDE: A comprehensive BIG list of the best things to buy in Japan.

 You’ll also find some at Oriental Bazaar on Omotesando shopping street, and along Harajuku’s Takeshita street, the home of kitsch.

-Where to buy Super Mario in Tokyo?
+No.6: Where to buy Super Mario in Tokyo?

 Visit Akihabara, the anime and manga town, for electronics, video games, and anime ornaments, products, and soft toys including Super Mario toys.